-The electric vehicle charging stations will be installed on existing paved parking lots, connect to existing electrical panels, and will involve negligible or no expansion of use.
-Therefore, the project falls within section 15301 and will not have a significant effect on the environment.
+This project involves installation of electric vehicle charging stations, including at existing paved lots.
+The electric vehicle charging stations will be installed on existing paved parking lots and will involve negligible or no expansion of use.
+Therefore, the projects fall within section 15301 and will not have significant effects on the environment.

 Cal.
 Code Regs., tit.
 14, sec.
 15303 provides that projects which consist of construction and location of limited numbers of new, small facilities or structures; installation of small new equipment and facilities in small structures; and the conversion of existing small structures from one use to another where only minor modifications are made in the exterior of the structure, are categorically exempt from the provisions of CEQA.
-This project consists of installation of new small equipment to existing sites.
-Specifically, the fast charging equipment to be installed is approximately the size of a pay phone and the level two charging equipment is the size of a parking meter.
+This project consists of installation of new small equipment to an existing site.
+Specifically, the charging equipment to be installed (including a new transformer, switchgear, battery storage, and dispensers) does not expand the area of use of the existing sites.
 The equipment will be installed in existing, paved parking lots.
-Therefore, the project falls within section 15303 and will not have a significant effect on the environment.
+Therefore, the projects fall within section 15303 and will not have significant effects on the environment.

 Cal.
 Code Regs., tit.
 14, sect.
 15304 provides that projects which consist of minor public or private alterations in the condition of land, water, and/or vegetation which do not involve removal of healthy, mature, scenic trees except for forestry and agricultural purposes are categorically exempt from the provisions of CEQA.
-In this project, minor trenching may be necessary to lay two-inch conduit from the existing electrical panels to the charging equipment, totaling approximately 2 cubic feet per foot of distance from the electrical panels, to connect the proposed new electric vehicle charging station equipment to existing electrical supply panels.
-The trenching will take place on currently paved ground, will not involve the removal of any trees, and surface will be restored.
-Therefore, the project falls within section 15304 and will not have a significant effect on the environment.
+In this project, minor trenching may be necessary to connect the dispensers to the equipment pads for the transformer, switchgear, and battery storage.
+The trenching will take place on currently paved ground, will not involve the removal of any trees, and surfaces will be restored.
+Therefore, the projects fall within section 15304 and will not have significant effects on the environment.